 A wheat allergy may cause swelling, hives, or rashes.
 If severe, it can also result in more dangerous reactions, such as trouble breathing or a loss of consciousness.

 In addition to digestive complaints, gluten sensitivity may produce seemingly unrelated symptoms.
-These can include brain fog, fatigue, dry or rashy skin, migraines, joint pain, and numbness in the legs and arms.
+These can include brain fog, fatigue, dry or rashy skin, migraines, joint pain, and numbness in your legs and arms.
 Research published in the journal Nutrients has even hypothesized that children with NCGS might be misdiagnosed with autism or attention disorders.

 Many of the signs of celiac disease are similar to those of NCGS.
-However, NCGS can also cause more extreme symptoms, including anemia, osteoporosis, infertility, stunted growth, and thyroid problems.
+NCGS can also cause more extreme symptoms, including anemia, osteoporosis, infertility, stunted growth, and thyroid problems.
 In some cases, symptoms can be fatal.

 How to diagnose a gluten allergy